l-modolo/TEtools/README.md

 ## countTE

-Compute a count table file from NGS data file(s), a fasta file containing a list of TE copie sequences and a rosette file.
+This program computes a count table file using NGS data file(s), a fasta file containing TE copy sequences and a rosette file.

 ### rosette file
 The rosette file contains at least 2 columns.
-The first column corresponds to the list of TE copie names from the fasta file, and the second column corresponds to an variable associated to these TE copie names on which we want to compute the counts.
+The first column corresponds to the names of the TE copies as in the fasta file, and the second column corresponds to a variable associated to these TE copy names on which we want to compute the counts (for example TE familly).

 For example, we can write the following rosette file:
 ```